Tutorial: Running ASCENT On o²S²PARC

 Prerequisites

-• An active o²S²PARC account: if you don't have an account on https://osparc.io/, please send an e-mail to support to request one.
+• An active o²S²PARC account: if you don't have an account on https://osparc.io/, please go to https://osparc.io/ and click on "Request Account".
 This will allow you to take advantage of the full o²S²PARC functionality.

 • Basic knowledge of the JupyterLab environment: if you wish to only run the code and visualize the results, you really need only the basics.
 See here for an introduction.
 You will also need to launch few commands in the terminal (or command line)